psamatt/ServiceBusLite/README.md

 ### Integrated into...

-This library has been implemented into the following PHP Frameworks:
+This library has been integrated into the following PHP Frameworks:

 - Symfony2 using [ServiceBusLiteBundle](https://github.com/psamatt/ServiceBusLiteBundle)